mgaratem/filter-builder-mysql-php/README.md

 # filter-builder-mysql-php
-This filters class provides static factory methods for all the MySQL query operators
+This filters class provides static factory methods for all the MySQL query operators in PHP